Azure/linux-on-azure-levelup/Module 5 - OS Performance Management/README.md

 1. Obtaining performance metrics from a Linux system
 1. Test network performance using iperf3

+> [!IMPORTANT]
-All of the commands below are meant to be run on a Ubuntu 24.04 LTS machine previously installed in the Azure-Infra Lab, using sudo or root privileges.
-The below commands have been tested on WSL2 installation and the latest azure-cli version.
+> All of the commands below are meant to be run on a Ubuntu 24.04 LTS machine previously installed in the Azure-Infra Lab, using sudo or root privileges.
+> The below commands have been tested on WSL2 installation and the latest azure-cli version.

 ## LAB 1: Obtaining performance metrics from a Linux system

+This lab was created and inspired by the content of our amazing support colleagues Diego Vargas - @divargas, Esteban Flores - @esflores and Marco Bicca - @mabicca.

 **Intro:**
 There are several commands that can be used to obtain performance counters on Linux.
 Commands such as vmstat and uptime, provide general system metrics such as CPU usage, System Memory, and System load.
 Most of the commands are already installed by default with others being readily available in default repositories.
 The commands can be separated into: